seanhungtw/belkin_rt1800_openwrt/README.md

 #MTK hardware nat may not working on Linux kernel  5.15.137

+#The WAN to LAN speed can reach about 890~900 Mbps, but it will cost a lot of CPU power

 # compile openwrt in WLS2

   #you need to disable windows PATH: or it will meet build errors